AmithBV0606/Cohort-2-Part-1/Week-12-Offline/12.1-Deploying-Frontend-AWS/README.md

 # Deploying Frontend on AWS

+## Objects :

+- Every website you visit needs to send back some contents(mp4, mp3, image files).
 - All the data that is not coming from the database like html, css, js files, image files etc are called as objects.
 - These objects are usually stored in the object stores.
+- The standard practice to store these objects is object stores.

 ## Resources needed to deploy Frontends :